About Dr. Martin Goodman

 At Tufts Medical Center — the first hospital in Massachusetts to use the HIPEC procedure — Dr. Goodman serves as the director of the Peritoneal Surface Malignancy Program.

 - Becoming a Fellow of the American College of Surgeons

-- Publishing his book ‘Regional Therapeutics for Advanced Malignancies’—a guide to treating cancer in various parts of the body
+- Publishing “Regional Therapeutics for Advanced Malignancies” — a guide to treating cancer in various parts of the body

 Dr. Goodman’s Background

-Dr. Goodman then took a position as Director of Surgical Oncology at Dorothy Schneider Cancer Center in California, opening the first and only Peritoneal Surface Malignancy Program in Northern California.
+Dr. Goodman previously served as the director of Surgical Oncology at Dorothy Schneider Cancer Center in California, launching the first Peritoneal Surface Malignancy Program in Northern California.

-After devoting the majority of his career to finding the cure to some of the rarest and difficult cancers—including peritoneal mesothelioma—Tufts Medical Center recruited Dr. Goodman and he became Director of their Advanced Abdominal Tumor and Peritoneal Surface Malignancy Program in July 2007.
+In July 2007, after devoting his career to finding a cure for some of the rarest and most difficult cancers to treat — including mesothelioma — Dr. Goodman was named the director of the Advanced Abdominal Tumor and Peritoneal Surface Malignancy Program at Tufts Medical Center.

-Dr. Goodman specializes in hyperthermic intraperitoneal chemotherapy (HIPEC) treatment, which has been shown to improve the overall survival of peritoneal mesothelioma patients.
-This treatment is revolutionary for peritoneal mesothelioma patients and is typically performed in conjunction with cytoreductive surgery.
+Dr. Goodman specializes in HIPEC, a treatment that has been shown to improve the overall survival of peritoneal mesothelioma patients.
+This treatment is typically performed in conjunction with cytoreduction surgery.

 Cytoreduction is a procedure that can take 8-12 hours to complete.
-The surgeon begins by opening the abdomen, examining the organs and removing any tumors.
-In extreme cases, some affected organs may also be removed.
+The surgeon begins by opening the abdomen, examining the organs, and removing any tumors.
+In extreme cases, other affected organs may also be removed.